Property exemptions & discounts

 There are a number of property reductions we can give to reduce your Council Tax charge.

-Discounts on Council Tax
+Discounts and Premiums on Council Tax

 - Class D - Unoccupied and substantially unfurnished dwellings where major repair work is required to make it habitable or structural alterations are being undertaken (25% discount for up to 12 months).